 Located on Water Street, a quiet, narrow road near the northern edge of the Financial District, the new location of Villa Mexico is actually a bit more "hidden" in some ways than its previous location on busy Cambridge Street in Beacon Hill, but because it now has its own space and a prominent sign out front, it isn't nearly as easy to miss as the old shop.
 A large counter where customers place their orders dominates the interior of the place, with several stools set up by the front windows and just a bit of additional room by the stools for extra chairs and tables when needed.
-Much like the old location, the new Villa Mexico really is mainly a takeout spot, though at any given time the stools are full of folks dining on breakfast, lunch, or dinner items.
+Much like the old location, the new Villa Mexico really is mainly a takeout spot, though at any given time the stools are full of folks dining on breakfast, lunch, or (early) dinner items.

-The new location of Villa Mexico might not have the sense of discovery that the Beacon Hill location had, but it remains a bit of an under-the-radar spot that happens to be a short walk from some of the busiest parts of Boston.
+The current location of Villa Mexico might not have the sense of discovery that the Beacon Hill location had, but it remains a bit of an under-the-radar spot that happens to be a short walk from some of the busiest parts of Boston.
 Combine this with its marvelous food and its friendly owners (Julie and Bessie King) who give new meaning to the word "hospitality" and you have a place that has the makings of a Boston institution, even as it keeps its "hidden gem" label intact.

-Copyright © 2016, 2017, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2016-2020, Boston's Hidden Restaurants (www.hiddenboston.com).